Sharing to learn and learning to share; Fitting together Meta-Learning, Multi-Task Learning, and Transfer Learning: A meta review: Learning paradigms

 \subsubsection{Transfer learning and MTL}

-The tasks involved in transfer learning and \ac{MTL} can be heterogeneous \ie the nature of the tasks can be different like classification, segmentation, regression, etc. Both of these learning paradigms can share features and parameters between the tasks;.
-Because of the inductive transfer approach \ac{MTL} is also considered as a type of transfer learning \cite{Pan10asurvey}, but they are very different. \ac{MTL} learns many tasks together while it is not the case in transfer learning, where first the source task is trained and the information is transferred for learning the target task.
-In other words, training of tasks in transfer learning is sequential while in \ac{MTL} the tasks are usually trained simultaneously (or jointly).
-In \ac{MTL} the goal is to generalize the performance of all the tasks, while in transfer learning the focus is only on generalization of the target domain.
-Transfer learning is a logical explanation to multi-task learning but not vice versa.
+The tasks involved in transfer learning and \ac{MTL} can be heterogeneous, \ie the nature of the tasks can be different, such as classification, segmentation, and regression.
+These learning paradigms can share features and parameters between tasks.
+Because of the inductive transfer approach, \ac{MTL} is also considered a type of transfer learning \cite{Pan10asurvey}, but they are very different. \ac{MTL} learns many tasks together, while this is not the case in transfer learning, where the source task is trained, and the information is transferred for learning the target task.
+In other words, transfer learning trains tasks sequentially, meaning one follows the other, resulting in information transfer occurring after the source tasks are trained.
+In contrast, Multi-Task Learning (MTL) typically involves training tasks simultaneously or jointly, allowing for information transfer to take place among all tasks during training.
+In \ac{MTL}, the goal is to generalize the performance of all tasks, while in transfer learning, the focus is only on the generalization of the target domain.
+Transfer learning is a logical explanation for multi-task learning but not vice versa.